 - To enquire about hosting a workshop or course in One Planet Living, email David: hello at davidthorpe dot info

-- The next post in this series will be about moving from individual to collective one planet living, in other words show towns and cities can shift their consumption levels.
+- The next post in this series is about moving from individual to collective one planet living, in other words how towns and cities can shift their consumption levels.